 Prague Hotel Reviews

 Sometimes, too much of a good thing is really too much of a good thing.
-Prague's hotel market has grown by leaps and bounds in the past decade, adding luxury hoteliers with fusion restaurants, boffo room amenities, and properties with beer-theme spa treatments, astronomical thread counts, even on-site monks.
+Prague’s hotel market has grown by leaps and bounds in the past 10 years, adding luxury hoteliers with fusion restaurants, spectacular room amenities, and properties with beer-theme spa treatments, astronomical thread counts, even on-site monks.

-Alas, after all that building, the city is in something of a hotel hangover, with more hotel beds than Vienna and not enough people to fill them.
-But that can work in your favor; while prices remain high during peak season, essentially May through September or October, they plummet in the shoulder and low periods, with room rates at half or a third of their highs.
-Just remember that this time period is not for everyone; wintertime in Prague is beautiful, but it gets cold and daylight is at a premium.
-Moreover, prices are down compared to two years ago—the bubble has clearly burst.
+But, after all that building, the city is in something of a hotel hangover, with more hotel beds than Vienna and not enough people to fill them.
+But that can work in your favor; even during the high season, essentially May through September or October, prices have dropped off a bit in recent years, and they absolutely plummet in the shoulder and low periods, with room rates at half or a third off their highs.
+Just remember that this time period is not for everyone; wintertime in Prague can be beautiful, but it gets cold and daylight is at a premium.

 The most desirable neighborhoods to stay in are the Old Town (Staré Město), the Lesser Quarter (Malá Strana), the Castle Area (Hradčany), and the New Town (Nové Město).
 Neighborhoods outside the center, like Smíchov and Vinohrady, are easily accessible by Prague’s inexpensive, highly efficient metro and tram system.